Celebrate Chinese New Year with these truly traditional dishes

 New Year Rice Cake (Nian Gao)

 Part of the citrus family, the kumquat is a tiny, olive-shaped fruit resembling something like a micro-orange.
-Being smaller the flavour is super concentrated with a zingy sweet-yet-tart tang.
+Being smaller, the flavour is super concentrated with a zingy sweet-yet-tart tang.
 Though not as much eaten at Chinese New Year as displayed in the home, families in China will always place a kumquat plant indoors.
-The fruit’s golden hue signifies the harvest while its round shape represents success.
+The fruit’s golden hue signifies the sun and harvest while its round shape represents success.

 What better food to symbolise a long and healthy life than, well, long and healthy noodles?
 Served much longer than usual and usually uncut, longevity noodles are typically made from wheat as they’re less breakage-prone, Served up in a soup or stir-fried with meat or vegetables and flavoured with sesame and ginger, they’re a delicious celebratory dish.